nardinan/death_valley/README.md

 # death_valley
-A terminal controller for thermal chambers (model VT4010 from Votsch)
+A terminal controller for thermal chambers (VT4010 from Votsch)